jerometerry/potassium/README.md

 **Lift** - Lifting is the process of taking a multi-valued function (2 or 3 valued functions in Potassium), along with Behaviors for each value of the function, and creating a new Behavior that is computed by evaluating the function with the current values of each of the Behaviors values.

-A lifted Behavior has the property that if any of the input Behaviors are modified simultaneously, the lifted Behavior should publish only once.
+A lifted Behavior has the property that if any of the input Behaviors are modified simultaneously, the lifted Behavior should fire only once.

 **Lift Glitch** - A lift glitch occurs if a lifted Behavior publishes multiple times in response to simultaneous updates of it's input Behaviors.